Quantifying uncertainty in high-throughput density functional theory: a comparison of AFLOW, Materials Project, and OQMD: Example Physical Information Files (PIFs)

 \subsection{Distribution of differences in calculated properties}

 We first analyze the raw differences in the calculated properties for records overlapping across pairs of databases.
-Figure~\ref{fig:pair_histograms} shows the distribution of the differences in calculated values for each of formation energy, volume, band gap, and total magnetization, for each pairwise combination of databases.\\
+Figure~\ref{fig:pair_histograms} shows the distribution of the differences in calculated values for each of formation energy, volume, band gap, and total magnetization, for each pairwise combination of databases.

 \textit{Formation energy}: The distribution of differences in calculated formation energy across AFLOW-MP and MP-OQMD is surprisingly bimodal, with peaks around 0 and $\pm0.2$~eV/atom.
-We find that the peak near 0.2~eV/atom in both pairwise comparisons corresponds mostly to oxides, and a difference in the reference chemical potential of oxygen used to calculate the formation energy.
-The chemical potential of oxygen in MP is $\sim$0.4~eV/atom lower than that in AFLOW and OQMD.
+We find that the peak near 0.2~eV/atom in both pairwise comparisons corresponds mostly to oxides (see Figure~S1), and is a result of different approaches in the two databases toward correcting DFT-calculated formation energies (see Section~\ref{ssec:chem-pot}).
 While the median difference ($\widetilde{\Delta x}$ in Figure~\ref{fig:pair_histograms}) are reasonably small across all three pairwise comparisons (up to $\sim$0.074~eV/atom), the difference distributions for AFLOW-MP and MP-OQMD are rather wide.
-The median absolute difference (MAD) and the interquartile range (IQR), both robust measures of the spread of a distribution, are up to $\sim$0.105~eV/atom and $\sim$0.173~eV/atom, respectively.\\
+The median absolute difference (MAD) and the interquartile range (IQR), both robust measures of the spread of a distribution, are up to $\sim$0.105~eV/atom and $\sim$0.173~eV/atom, respectively.